Stewart Smith, M.S., R.G.

 Representative Experience

-• Design of biosparging and bioventing systems for cleanup of soils and groundwater impacted by liquid phase petroleum hydrocarbons at the Sky Harbor Airport in Phoenix, Arizona.
+• Biosparging and bioventing conceptual designs for cleanup of soils and groundwater impacted by liquid phase petroleum hydrocarbons at the Sky Harbor Airport in Phoenix, Arizona.
 Work has included use of numerical biodegradation models to interpret field and pilot test data, to design a full-scale site bioventing system, and to design a large scale biosparging test system for the site.

 • Supervision and analysis of an SVE/air sparging pilot test at the site of a gasoline release in Phoenix, Arizona.
 Work included preparation of site-specific work plans, quality assurance project plans, health and safety plans, and analysis and interpretation of field data using numerical models.